(In)visible Women

 Description

 Acquired for research for my doctoral disseration, and then monograph, "AIDS TV."
 Ellen Spiro is a friend and fellow AIDS video activist videomaker and documentarian.
-I interview her in my documentary "Video Remains" (2005) as well as many other feminist lesbain AIDS activists who are also represented in my VHS collection: i.e. Juanita Mohammed Sczepanski, Alisa Lebow, and Sarah Schulman.
-I recently produced a short AIDS doc for Ellen (with Cheryl Dunye as director) "DiAna's Hair Ego Remix."
+She has had a stellar career as a documentarian making AIDS activist videos and then more mainstraim and wide reaching documentaries on a variety of social justice concerns.
+I interview her about her activist AIDS video work (particularly with Ray Navarro) in my documentary "Video Remains" (2005) as well as many other feminist lesbian AIDS activists who are also represented in my VHS collection: i.e. Juanita Mohammed Szczepanski, Alisa Lebow, and Sarah Schulman.
+I recently produced a short AIDS doc for Ellen (with Cheryl Dunye as co-director) "DiAna's Hair Ego Remix."

 Date